Seattle Coin Club

 • Also see the club president's message.

 • Washington State (Puyallup) Fair.
-The PNNA will have a table in the Hobby Hall for the entire duration of the Fair again in September 2023.
+The PNNA will have a table in the Hobby Hall for the entire duration of the Fair again, August 30 - September 22, 2024.
 See the PNNA website Fair page for more information.
 The PNNA sponsors the annual coin exhibit, with assistance from several local coin clubs including the SCC.
 No volunteer is knowledgeable about all aspects of numismatics — if your question isn't answered or if you are unable to attend the Fair, please e-mail your question to info@pnna.org, and it will be directed to a local expert.
 The PNNA's Hobby Hall coordinator is Rick Schulz.

 • See the PNNA Homepage and PNNA Calendar for information about such exciting events as the PNNA annual conventions/coin shows in Tukwila and Portland, National Coin Week, ANA Summer Seminar, and the two annual ANA conventions (National Money Show and World's Fair of Money).